petri-labs/mokita/x/superfluid/README.md

 At the moment, one lock can only be fully bonded to one validator.

-### Osmo Equivalent Multipliers
+### Moki Equivalent Multipliers

-The Osmo Equivalent Multiplier for an asset is the multiplier it has for its value relative to OSMO.
+The Moki Equivalent Multiplier for an asset is the multiplier it has for its value relative to MOKI.

 Different types of assets can have different functions for calculating their multiplier.
 We currently support two asset types.

 1. Native Token

-The multiplier for OSMO is alway 1.
+The multiplier for MOKI is alway 1.

 2. Gamm LP Shares

-Currently we use the spot price for an asset based on a designated osmo-basepair pool of an asset.
+Currently we use the spot price for an asset based on a designated moki-basepair pool of an asset.
 The multiplier is set once per epoch, at the beginning of the epoch.
 In the future, we will switch this out to use a TWAP instead.